vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/workflows.md

 <br />

+3. test
+sdf
+sdfsd
+f

+sdfsdfsd

 	This can also be done using RxJava:

 <pre>RxWorkflowManager workflowManager = RxManagerFactory.getInstance().getWorkflowManager();
 workflowManager.getWorkflow(tag).subscribe(new Subscriber&lt;Workflow&gt;() {